cecilitse/invoicer/README.md

 ### Create a custom template

-Create a new file in `source` folder:
+Create a new file in `source/` folder:

 ```sh
 $ echo "Special invoice" > source/special.html